benwzj/benwzj.github.io/_drafts/2023-10-17-react-effect.md

 `useEffect` is a React Hook.
 It lets you synchronize a component with an external system.

 Every time your component renders, React will update the screen and then run the code inside `useEffect`.
 In other words, `useEffect` “delays” a piece of code from running until that render is reflected on the screen.

+Each render has its own Effects.
+You can even think of `useEffect` as “attaching” a piece of behavior to the render output.

 ### Using `useEffect`